 Generally, you must also be able to build firm, trusted relationships not only with your clients, but with your colleagues to ensure everyone is striving to deliver above and beyond the service and support we are contracted to provide.

 How do you deliver exceptional service delivery to your clients?

 I always have the best interests of my clients at the centre of everything I do.
-I work in way that I am working for my clients first and then Transputec.
-I understand what my client’s business goals are, how their organisation is set up, in short, I know my clients inside out.
-Overall, as a SDM my purpose is to make sure we deliver a best-in-class service and support and exceptional customer satisfaction.
-If my clients are happy, I am happy!
+I approach my work in a way that I am working for my clients first and then Transputec and this reflects our company values – a customer first approach.
+I’m passionate about maintaining high standards of work while delivering projects on time and within the agreed budget and crucially, understand what my client’s business goals are and their organisation’s processes.
+In short, I know my clients inside out!

 Service Delivery Manager